Schwank-Lab/evoflow-reactor/readme.md

 ### Reactor calibration

 1. Run `export EXP_NAME=your_experiment_name`, e.g. `export EXP_NAME=20240405_bravo`
+2. Run `mkdir -p experiments/$EXP_NAME`
-2. Run `ampy -p $PICO_PORT get configs/reactor_config.json experiments/$EXP_NAME/old_reactor_config.json`.
-Replace folder with the correct name.
+3. Run `ampy -p $PICO_PORT get configs/reactor_config.json experiments/$EXP_NAME/old_reactor_config.json`.

+Open a new terminal window and run the following commands:
-3. Start a jupyter server by running `poetry run jupyter lab`.
+1. Start a jupyter server by running `poetry run jupyter lab`.
 This should launch the browser with a jupyter instance.
-4. Navigate to `calibration/calibration.ipynb`
+2. Navigate to calibration/calibration.ipynb

+Now, go back to the previous terminal tab and continue executing commands there.

 #### Temperature Calibration

 To calibrate the temperature, we need to heat both lagoon and tubribostat to a pre-defined temperature and then measure the actual temperature.
 Recommended set of temperature to use are: 27, 30, 35, 39

-1. Run
+1. Run `python calibration/calibration_temp.py YOUR_TEMP`
-2. Run `ampy -p $PICO_PORT run calibration/calibration_temp.py`
+2. Run `ampy -p $PICO_PORT run temp/calibrate_temp.py`
 3. Monitor the output, after you see that `T(inc)` and `T(lagoon)` have reached the defined temperature, measure the actual temperature in the glass tubes and note it in the jupyter notebook.

 #### OD Calibration